North Korea and Belarus Leaders Sign Friendship and Cooperation Treaty in Pyongyang

 In Brief

-The treaty marks a formal strengthening of ties between North Korea and Belarus amid international tensions.
+The agreement signals a strengthening of ties between North Korea and Belarus amid international tensions involving both countries.

 Key Facts

-- Belarus’ President Alexander Lukashenko met North Korean leader Kim Jong Un in Pyongyang.
+- Belarusian President Alexander Lukashenko and North Korean leader Kim Jong Un met in Pyongyang.

-- The two leaders signed a friendship and cooperation treaty during their meeting.
+- The leaders signed a friendship and cooperation treaty at the meeting.

-- Kim Jong Un criticized what he called 'pressure on Belarus from the West' during the talks.
+- Kim Jong Un criticized what he described as 'pressure on Belarus from the West' during the talks.

 What Happened